Making Your Exchange Escrow Transaction Run Smoothly

 Q. How do I handle the estimated closing statements?

 Monarch Title Company, Inc. Exchange Company will show as either the Buyer or Seller.
-You will send us the Estimate for our approval with a copy of the Exchanger’s acknowledgement of same on the bottom.
+You will send us the Estimate for our approval with a copy of the Exchanger’s acknowledgment of same on the bottom.
 We cannot sign until this acknowledgement is received.
 Additionally we must receive the final closing statement immediately upon escrow closing showing our name as principal together with any other documentation requested in our instruction letter.
 We cannot complete our exchange file without these items.

 Q. How do I handle the money received and/or disbursed from my escrow?